Massachusetts General Hospital Breaks Ground on State-of-the-Art Clinical Care Building

 The Advanced Echocardiography Fellowship is two years in duration.

-The fellow is expected to spend approximately 50% of time in clinical activities within the echo lab including performance and interpreting all modes of echocardiography.
+A fellow usually speands 55-60% of the time in clinical activities within the echo lab including performance and interpreting all modes of echocardiography.
 In addition, on-call responsibilities will include performance of emergency TEEs and initial review of complicated TTEs performed by on-call cardiovascular disease fellow.

-Approximately 50% of the fellow's time will be spent doing clinical and/or translational research including design, implementation and publication of new echocardiographic research.
+The remainder of the fellow's time (40-45%) will be spent on clinical and/or translational research including design, implementation and publication of new echocardiographic research.

 The inpatient and outpatient echocardiography laboratories have an annual volume of approximately 40,000 echocardiograms.
 There is a combined working space of approximately 10,000 square ft, which includes all the necessary computers for data base analysis, offline review of images, image processing and analysis of studies.